Hull Trains: History

-In 1999, there was only one through train per day each way between Hull and London King's Cross, GNER's Hull Executive.
+In 1999, there was only one through train per day each way between Hull Paragon and London King's Cross, GNER's Hull Executive.
 During May 1999, former British Rail managers Mike Jones and John Nelson lodged an application to operate an open-access service through their Renaissance Trains business.
 A joint venture was formed with the train operating company (TOC) GB Railways, which took an 80% shareholding, while Jones and Nelson each held a 10% stake in the new entity.

 In December 1999, a four-year track-access agreement was granted to Hull Trains by the Office of Rail Regulation.
 According to rail industry periodical Rail Express, the application had been vigorously resisted by the incumbent train operators, such as West Anglia Great Northern.
 Furthermore, national infrastructure owner Railtrack had allegedly demonstrated a poor ability in identifying potential paths for the service.
 In Hull Trains' favour was the support of several prominent figures, including members of parliament, who were keen to support an initiative that would provide Hull with improved transportation.

 On 25 September 2000, Hull Trains officially launched its operations with its first service departing King's Cross station.
 Early passenger numbers were encouraging.
 However, an early blow to the company came in the form of widespread disruption resulting from the Hatfield rail crash; months of speed limitations and temporary line closures heavily impacted services, albeit softened somewhat by compensation payments for lost income issued by Railtrack.

 In its first year of operation, Hull Trains reportedly carried roughly 80,000 passengers.
 During September 2002, Hull Trains' track-access agreement was extended by ten years.

 In August 2003, through the purchase of GB Railways by the British transport conglomerate FirstGroup in exchange for £22 million, the latter business took possession of their majority shareholding in Hull Trains.
-During 2005, Hull Trains celebrated carrying its one millionth passenger.
+During 2005, Hull Trains celebrated carrying its one-millionth passenger.